Cupid and Psyche

 Perhaps he was a beast and yet, his words were human.
 His voice was gentle, his patience infinite as he asked about her.
 The things she did, the things she liked, the ones she loved.
 He answered her in turn, though never spoke much of his past.
 He was a keen archer.
 His mother was beautiful.
 He liked to watch the sunset.
 His brothers were many, and squabbled often, though he always won their spats.

 It was not, perhaps, much to fall in love with.
 But it was enough.
 The way he laughed, the way he listened.
 The flowers he would leave (and it could only be him) on her bedside table.
-The honey cakes in the kitchen, after he said she missed their taste.
+The honey cakes in the kitchen, after she said she missed their taste.
 He was kind.
 What is not to love in kindness?
-And he did not see her face.
+And, in the darkness, he did not see her beauty.
 So, he could not love her for it.
 He could only love her for the person that she was.

-Perhaps that was how it might have ended, and Psyche spent the rest of her days married to a loving ghost and never saw his face.
+Perhaps that was how it might have ended, and Psyche spent the rest of her days married to a loving ghost.
 But she had never spent so long without her sisters.
-The thought of their mourning grew to much for her to bare.
+The thought of their mourning grew to much for her to bear.
 She begged, invisible tears on invisible cheeks, but real grief in her voice.
 And her husband did not hesitate.

 It must be said – their joy to see their sister well and thriving, was real.
 Their shrieks and laughs of happiness flooded the clearing, and they stood taller than they had in months, as Altas took the sky once more from their shoulders.